kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

     // BucketAccessClass mutation/deletion.
     DriverName string

-    // AuthenticationType holds a copy of the BucketAccessClass authentication type at the time of
-    // BucketAccess provisioning.
-This is kept to ensure the BucketAccess can be modified/deleted
-    // even after BucketAccessClass mutation/deletion.
-    AuthenticationType AuthenticationType

     // Parameters holds a copy of the BucketAccessClass opaque parameters at the time of
     // BucketAccess provisioning.
 These parameters are kept to ensure the BucketAccess can be
     // modified/deleted even after BucketAccessClass mutation/deletion.